President of the Board

 Mr. Harrison was an honorable discharge from the U.S. Marine Corps, a veteran who served in Operation Iraqi Freedom and Operation Enduring Freedom.

-Michael started the Pride Committee at SFO in 2017 and has worked to celebrate the LGBTQIA+ community through the arts community in SF.
-SFO, along with, SF Symphony, SF Jazz, SF Conservatory of Music, and New Conservatory Theater Center marched as “The Arts Armada” in the 2019 Pride Parade celebrating 50 years of fighting for equal rights and representation around the Globe.
+Michael started the Pride Committee at SFO in 2017 and has worked to celebrate the LGBTQIA+ community through the arts community in San Francisco.

-Michael volunteers with God Love We Deliver as well as the Boys and Girls Club in SF.
+Michael volunteers with God Love We Deliver as well as the Boys and Girls Club in San Francisco.
 He is passionate about helping those less fortunate and works to use the arts as a vehicle to give back to the community where he lives.

 Kyra Patterson currently serves as a VP of Human Resources, at Avangrid where she has responsibility for Labor Relations, Employee Relations, HR Policy & Compliance and HR Shared Services.
 Ms. Patterson was previously responsible for HR Business Partners in support of Avangrid Networks.